-A common mistake is to confuse area with the volume of cuboids, which are totally different aspect.
+A common mistake is to confuse the area with the volume of a cuboid, which is a totally different aspect.

 (i) Total Surface Area

 (ii) Lateral Surface Area or Curved Surface Area